hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 7. Place the `leaflet.js script` library in the `<body>`.
 	* JavaScript libraries are often placed in the head.
 Though, it is best to place them as far as possible to the bottom of the body.
 This is much quicker while loading!

-8. Open a new file and save this as ‘main.css’ in a new folder in `yourDirectory` called: `yourDirectory/style’.
+8. Open a new file and save this as `main.css` in a new folder in `yourDirectory` called: `yourDirectory/style`.
-9. You can also create the following folders here: ‘images’ and ‘js’.
+9. You can also create the following folders here: `images` and `js`.
 Now you have:
 	* /yourDirectory/index.html
 	* /yourDirectory/style/main.css
 	* /yourDirectory/images/
-	* /YourDirectory/js/
+	* /yourDirectory/js/

 10. Open your ‘index.html’ file and put the link to your CSS file in the `<head>`.